 Tasks may be dependent on each other and timing could be of the essence.
 When building a home, the framers can’t start their task without having a foundation to build off of.

-Task management can ensure tasks are done on time through time tracking, which also helps highlight the order they need to be completed so that other tasks can build off of this work.
+Task management can ensure tasks are done on time through time tracking and workflow management, which also helps highlight the order they need to be completed so that other tasks can build off of this work, and time tracking can also help you with project budgeting.

 3. Project Management is Temporary, Task Management is Continuous